 If you’ve connected with something I’ve written, leave a comment on a post or drop me a line.
 I’d love to hear from you :)

 My name is Sheila and I’ve spent most of my life in the western suburbs of Sydney, Australia.
 I’ve had year-long working stints abroad in the UK and Thailand as well as a summer studying in Paris and a year studying a masters degree in Europe – Belgium, The Netherlands and Italy.
-My family are migrants to Australia from Vietnam and I’d like to spend more time there over the coming years.
+My family migrated to Australia as refugees from Vietnam and I’d like to spend more time there over the coming years.
 In addition to travel, my family history is one of my favourite topics to reflect on and write about.

 Read more at my official website